 Dialysis will most often be short term.
 In some cases, the kidney damage is so great that dialysis is needed permanently.

 When to Contact a Medical Professional

-Call your provider if your urine output slows or stops or you have other symptoms of acute kidney failure.
+Contact your provider if your urine output slows or stops or you have other symptoms of acute kidney failure.

 To prevent acute kidney failure:

-Health problems such as high blood pressure or diabetes should be well controlled.
+- Health problems such as high blood pressure or diabetes should be well controlled.

-Avoid drugs and medicines that can cause kidney injury.
+- Avoid drugs and medicines that can cause kidney injury.

-Walead Latif, MD, Nephrologist and Clinical Associate Professor, Rutgers Medical School, Newark, NJ.
+Reviewed By: Walead Latif, MD, Nephrologist and Clinical Associate Professor, Rutgers Medical School, Newark, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.